Configure a Build Job to Manage Deployed Visual Apps

 - Importing and exporting business object data to and from deployed visual applications

-- Locking and unlocking live deployments
+- Locking and unlocking a live version

 - Rolling back updates to a live version